 In terms of strength, the rule of thumb is this: The higher the concentration of ingredients, the stronger the peel.
 Thus allowing you to experience more benefits, but also more side effects.
 This can range from mild with zero downtime for lighter peels – to more intense changes with deeper peels, which often require the use of anesthetics and antibiotics, and days to weeks of recovery.

-Now that you’re more familiar with the basics of how a chemical peel works, here is a comprehensive rundown of the different types:
+Now that you’re more familiar with the basics of how a chemical peel works, here is a comprehensive rundown of the benefits and side effects of chemical peels depending on the type:

 Light Chemical Peel